 He mixed a developing agent (a mix of gallic acid and silver nitrate) and silver iodide to create the negative.

 This made reprinting positive photos quick and easy through contact printing.
-What’s more amazing about this amazing photography fact is that William does this in 1839 but he didn’t declare it until 1941.
+What’s more impressive about this fantastic photography fact is that William does this in 1839 but he didn’t declare it until 1941.

-What can make photography more interesting without the use of any digital camera brands or digital photography techniques?
+What can make photography more enjoyable without the use of any digital camera brands or digital photography techniques?

 Most of the amazing photography facts stated above belong to the old time.
 Now, before we take a leave, let me make your mind familiar with a few more interesting and amazing photography facts:

-– Each end of a panorama are capturing different points in time
+- Each end of a panorama captures different points in time

 - We can develop negatives in coffee